CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     cd Cloud-Native-Application/labfiles/
     ```

 1. Now build the contosotraders-carts container image using the Dockerfile in the directory.
 Note how the deployed Azure Container Registry is referenced.
-Replace the SUFFIX placeholder in the command with the Suffix value.
+Replace the SUFFIX placeholder in the command with the DID value.

     ```
      docker build src -f ./src/ContosoTraders.Api.Carts/Dockerfile -t contosotradersacr[SUFFIX].azurecr.io/contosotradersapicarts:latest -t contosotradersacr[SUFFIX].azurecr.io/contosotradersapicarts:latest